notfireman/custom_music_engine/README.md

 # Custom Music Engine
 A custom music engine ready to be copied and used where you can add your audios in Studio, and then load them in Roblox for usage in games like Obby Creator.

-# How it works
+# How It Works
-Normally, how private audios work is Roblox wouldn't let you download the audio if you didn't have access to it.
+Normally, Roblox wouldn't let you download audios if you didn't have access to it.
 This engine solves this by first loading the audios in a game that has access, then the player joins a game like Obby Creator and can listen to the audios as it has been downloaded.

 The caveat is that it's a little tricky to setup, and it only lasts for how long the cache doesn't get cleared.
-There is a setup guide below, copied from the README.
+There is a setup guide below to help setting it up.

 ---
 # Setup Guide